 Generally, a pregnancy loss during the first- and early-second trimester (before 20 weeks) is classified as a miscarriage.
 A pregnancy loss after 20 weeks is categorized as stillbirth.
 However, these categories can be arbitrary and account for many other factors like fetal weight and risk factors.
 In many cases, the workup is similar for both categories.

 Causes of Second Trimester IUFD

 Intrauterine fetal death (IUFD) is a concern in high-risk pregnancies.
-Although there are some known causes and risk factors, many cases of second trimester IUFD do not present classically, and a clear cause of IUFD is not always found.
+Although there are some known causes and risk factors, many cases of second trimester IUFD do not present classically, and a clear cause of IUFD is not always found. in fact, in about half of all cases, the cause of stillbirth is unknown.
 This means it’s important to partner with a team of maternal fetal medicine specialists to get the care you need and ensure you take the right steps to prevent complications.

 Because it can be difficult to specifically classify stillbirth, more study is needed on the potential causes of IUFD.
 In many cases, there is no standardized method for determining the cause of pregnancy loss.
 Some common causes of second trimester IUFD include:

 - Genetic Abnormalities of the fetus